Adoption Home Study

 Every member of the household, adults, and children are required to have a physical.
 Forms have been provided for both Adults and Children.
 These forms should be downloaded and given to your Primary Care Doctor to complete when you have your physical.
 If you had a physical within the last 60 days this information can be used to complete the medical forms.
 The physician must sign and date the form and must stamp it with their office stamp.

 Please include shot records for all children under the age of 18 years currently living in the home.

-In order to verify your income you will need to provide a photocopy your most recent tax return (all pages).
+In order to verify your income, you will need to provide a photocopy of your most recent tax return (all pages).
 Please note we are unable to copy this for you.
 Copier services are available at locations such as your local library, Staples, Office Depot, etc.

 Employment Reference Letters

 Please provide notarized letter/s from your employer/s which states the following:

 - Length of time you have been employed with this employer